Jason Lee (missionary): 1838 trip east

 The delays in communication with the Board of Managers back in the United States eventually necessitated Lee to return there to give a more thorough description of the activities of the Mission.
 Prior to leaving he was influential in the propagation of a memorial by many residents of the Willamette Valley addressing the United States Congress.
 The document requested that the American government establish rule over the regions of the Oregon Country south of the Columbia River and highlighted the potentials of trade with Asia and the Pacific.
 Besides gathering funds for missionary work, Lee apparently left for the east as he had a "desire to promote" Oregon as a worthwhile place for colonization.
 Lee spent three weeks at the interior ABCFM missions run by Marcus Whitman and Henry H. Spalding while waiting for an escort from the HBC.
 Viewing the growing farms maintained by the Cayuse and Nez Perce, Jason considered them both "superior to those upon the Willamette [River] ..." despite the occasional whipping by the two missionaries.

-After giving birth to their child, both his wife, Anna Maria Pittman Lee, and their infant died in June.
-News of this reached Lee as he entered Missouri, who soon remarried to Lucy Thompson Grubbs.
+After giving birth to their child, Lee's wife, Anna Maria Pittman Lee, died in June.
+The child, a boy, died a few days after birth.
+News of his wife and son's deaths reached Lee more than two months later as he entered Missouri.
+Lee soon remarried to Lucy Thompson Grubbs.

-While traveling through Illinois, Lee convinced John P. Richmond to join him in Oregon, later being appointed as the head of the Nisqually Mission in modern Washington.
-While in Peoria he held a speech on Oregon that enthralled some locals who formed the Peoria Party to attempt to colonizing Oregon.
+While traveling through Illinois, Lee convinced John P. Richmond to join him in Oregon.
+Richmond was later appointed as the head of the Nisqually Mission in modern Washington.
+While in Peoria he held a speech on Oregon that enthralled some locals who formed the Peoria Party to attempt to colonize Oregon.
 At a meeting with the Missionary Board in November the Board approved his plan for the creation of recruiting laymen such as blacksmiths and mechanics, the creation of grist mill, and expansion of agricultural production.
-After the memorial arrived in Washington D.C. it was presented to Congress by Senator Lewis F. Linn in January 1839.
+After the memorial arrived in Washington, D.C. it was presented to Congress by Senator Lewis F. Linn in January 1839.
 In correspondence with Representative Caleb Cushing Lee noted that if America were to control the area many of the laymen of the Mission would in time become permanent settlers, which did eventually occur as predicted.
 During his time in the United States Lee went on several speaking tours throughout the nation along with a visit to his hometown in Canada to raise funds for the mission.
 Despite his position that only two additional preachers were needed, the Board recruited five.
 Lee and the "great reinforcement" sailed aboard the Lausanne and arrived in Oregon on 1 June 1840.